Cats-n-coffee/jsLoxLang/README.md

 The result from a function call will be bind to a variable, so in the interpreter at `getFunctionDecl()` we pass the instance of `LoxFunction` to the current environment.

 ### Return Statements
+They are returned as instance of their own class (`Return`), which extends the Javascript Error class.
+They return the value passed to the instance or return an error (runtime exception supposedly).

+### Closures
+To allow for closures to happen and look at the current environment, the `LoxFunction` instance with get a new parameter: the current environment.

+## Resolving and Binding

+### Resolver class
+This class will be between the parser and interpreter.
+It will walk down the syntax tree and resolve any variable in it, allowing for variables to be available ahead of time, so closures can find the correct ones.<br>
+Since this class will down the syntax tree, it will implement some of them, just like the interpreter does.